thinktomorrow/package-docs/src/chief/guide/installation.md

 # Installation

 ## Package
-Chief can be installed in a blank or existing laravel application.
-You install the package via composer.
+Chief is a laravel specific package.
+It can be installed in a fresh or existing laravel application.
+You install the latest version of the package via composer.
+Laravel version `5.7.1` is a minimum requirement.
 ```php
 composer require thinktomorrow/chief
 ```